ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 #### Notes on Running Bonsai in Linux

 Currently, the examples have only been tested on Ubuntu 22.04.
-Running Bonsai on Linux is still being tested and sheould be used with caution.
-When running the example workflows in Linux, it is important that you follow the general [Bonsai installation guide on Linux](https://github.com/orgs/bonsai-rx/discussions/1101) to ensure that the underlying Bonsai package dependencies are available to the system.
+Running Bonsai on Linux is still being tested and should be used with caution.
+We cannot guarantee that these instructions will work for all Linux distributions or versions.
+It is important that you consult the general [Bonsai installation guide on Linux](https://github.com/orgs/bonsai-rx/discussions/1101) to ensure that the underlying Bonsai package dependencies are met and installed properly.

 #### Dependencies